grame-cncm/embaudio/web/docs/lectures/lecture6.md

 Here, `delBuffer` is used as a "ring buffer": incoming samples are stored and the read and write indices loop around to buffer to write incoming samples and read previous ones.
 Note that memory is allocated in the constructor of the class for `delBuffer` based on the value of `maxDel`, the maximum size of the delay.

-The [`echo`](https://github.com/grame-cncm/embaudio20/tree/master/examples/echo)) example program for the LyraT demonstrates the use of `Echo.cpp`.
+The [`echo`](https://github.com/grame-cncm/embaudio20/tree/master/examples/echo) example program for the LyraT demonstrates the use of `Echo.cpp`.

 ## Comb

-A comb filter is a filter whose frequency response looks like a "comb".
+A comb filter is a filter whose frequency response looks like a "comb."
 Comb filters can be implemented with feed-forward filters (Finite Impulse Response -- FIR) or feedback filters (Infinite Impulse Response -- IIR).
 In fact, the [Echo](#echo) algorithm can be used as a comb filter if the delay is very short:

-\[y(n) = x(n)-gy(n-M)\]
+\[y(n) = x(n)-g.y(n-M)\]

 where \(M\) is the length of the delay and \(g\) feedback coefficient.

-[Julius Smith's website](https://ccrma.stanford.edu/~jos/pasp/Feedback_Comb_Filter_Amplitude.html) presents the frequency response of such filter and the mathematical rational behind it.
+[Julius Smith's website](https://ccrma.stanford.edu/~jos/pasp/Feedback_Comb_Filter_Amplitude.html) presents the frequency response of such filter and the mathematical rationals behind it.

 From an acoustical standpoint, a feedback comb filter will introduce resonances at specific point in the spectrum of the sound.
 The position and the spacing of these resonances is determined by the value of \(M\). \(g\), on the other hand, will determine the amplitude and sharpness of these resonances.

-The [`comb`](https://github.com/grame-cncm/embaudio20/tree/master/examples/comb)) example program for the LyraT demonstrates the use of `Echo.cpp` as a comb filter.
+The [`comb`](https://github.com/grame-cncm/embaudio20/tree/master/examples/comb) example program for the LyraT demonstrates the use of `Echo.cpp` as a comb filter.
 The "Mode" button can be used to change the value of the delay.

 ## Physical Modeling: the Simple Case of the Karplus Strong